15 Black Male Singers of the 2000s You’ll Definitely Love

 3) Musiq Soulchild

-Musiq Soulchild is a singer and songwriter who effortlessly blends R&B, funk, blues, jazz, gospel, and hip hop styles.
+Musiq Soulchild is a singer and songwriter who effortlessly blends R&B and hip hop, as well as funk, blues, jazz, gospel styles.
 Musiq hails from Philly and released his 2000 debut album Aijuswannaseing, the album’s lead single was “Just Friends (Sunny).”
 And his second single “Love” lasted 22 weeks on the Billboard Hot 100 charts.

 In 2002 he released his Juslisen album, which reached platinum sales.
 To date, Musiq has released eight albums and multiple released singles.
 Musiq has a soul-piercing voice that pulls on all of your heart’s strings.